LiMinggang/madedit-mod/README.txt

 21. Fix: Assertion failure of FindInFilesDialog
 22. Fix: Assertion failure of MadMacroDlg
 23. Fix: Improve 80 column indicator
-24.Other code improvement
+24. Other code improvement
-25.Upgrade boost to 1.61
+25. Upgrade boost to 1.61
-26.Update hunspell to 1.41
+26. Update hunspell to 1.41
-27.Update Chinese translation
+27. Update Chinese translation

 Mod v0.4.2.1
 1. New: Ctrl-A to select all items in the Window List dialog